SkySchermer/uweclang/README.md

 ### Verbosity Conventions:

-Whever a script or function uses a verbosity option, they can be interpreted as such:
+Whever a script or function uses a verbosity option, they can be interpreted as follows:

 | level | flag | Result							|
 |:-----:|------|--------------------------------|